EtiTheSpirit/Project-Duality/README.md

 ![Duality](https://i.imgur.com/icbUnPg.png "Project Duality")

-Project Duality is an AI intended to serve as a personal learning experience in neural networking in hopes of larger potential for future projects, alongside also serving as a platform for more user-oriented development of intelligence with a modular save/load system.
+Project Duality is an AI framework intended primarily for personal learning of the fundementals of machine learning.
+The learning system is intended to be modular via the ability to save or load universally common "knowledge" files *(`*.pdkb` - Project Duality Knowledge Base)* - These files store information stored by an AI in a common manner so that it can be easily ported to other instances.
+Likewise, AI instances as a whole will be saved to file *(`*.pdi` - Project Duality Instance)* so that they can be ported to other machines with ease.
+Instances will internally store `.pdkb` files and will not reference external files for the sake of compatibility.

-## The list of goals.
+## The primary goals

-The goals that must be met in order for Project Duality to be deemed successful are ...
+These are the goals that I have set for the development of Project Duality

-* To provide a modular AI framework that is easy to develop on
+* Duality must provide a modular AI framework that is easy to work with in code.

-  * ...that is also specifically designed for an environment of "tinkering", and
+  * The framework must be specifically designed for an environment of tinkering or any other method of testing, and

-  * ...is easy to use on the user-end for people not familiar with the systems of neural networking.
+  * Include the capability to learn from any source of information.

 * Run on hardware that may not be viewed as capable of machine learning.